 However, as you work to treat the root cause of your condition, you may want to protect your in the meantime to restore hair that has been lost and prevent further damage.

 However, you can naturally treat your hair loss without suffering from ill side effects.
 You just have to pick the right solution.
-Many thyroid patients diagnosed with thyroid disorders end up following a regimen of laser hair therapy precisely because it has no side effects and is clinically proven to be effective.
-A technologically advanced laser hair therapy device, such as the Theradome LH80 PRO, ensures that the mitochondria of hair cells get treated with the perfect dosage of energy to reverse hair loss at a cellular level.
+Many patients diagnosed with thyroid disorders and hair loss end up following a regimen of laser hair therapy precisely because it has no side effects and is clinically proven to be effective.
+A technologically advanced laser hair therapy device, such as the Theradome LH80 PRO amd EVO, ensures that the mitochondria of hair cells get treated with the perfect dosage of energy to reverse hair loss at a cellular level.
 And no need to tighten your belt and schedule expensive and inconvenient visits to laser hair therapy clinics.
-The FDA-cleared Theradome is affordable, convenient and delivers clinical strength results from the comfort of your own home.
+The FDA-cleared Theradome is affordable, convenient and delivers clinical strength results for thyroid hair loss from the comfort of your own home.